edutap-eu/.github/profile/README.md

 [DRAFT]

-The European digital campus card on the smartphone.

 ## Goals

 Our goals:

+The European digital campus card on the smartphone:

-- for europe and the world
+- for Europe and the world
 - decentralized
 - secure and state of the art
 - updates easily possible